fdvorak/stratEst/cran-comments.md

 ---
 title: "cran-comments"
 author: "Fabian Dvorak"
-date: "October 6, 2018"
+date: "October 15, 2018"
 output: html_document
 ---

 ## Resubmission
 This is a resubmission.
+Thanks for your time.
 This version:

-* uses SHLIB_OPENMP_CFLAGS in both PKG_CXXFLAGS and PKG_LIBS
+* Omits the redundant "An R Package for" in the title field of DESCRIPTION.
+* Elaborates which strategy estimation method and points out two variants including references in the Description field of DESCRIPTION.

 ## Test environments
 * local windows 10 pro install, R 3.5.1